-Comprehensive Business Continuity Management (BCM) planning is a vital component of seeking a successful and recovery from a significant business interruption.
+Comprehensive Business Continuity Management (BCM) planning is a vital component of seeking a successful recovery from a significant business interruption.
 BCM is comprised of four key components: emergency response (life safety), crisis management & crisis communications, information technology disaster recovery, and business unit continuity planning.

 Before initiating substantive work on a BCM plan, it is prudent to outline a proposed schedule and budget to determine whether the strategies and tactics laid out are reasonable relative to established resource allocation parameters.
-In addition, any planning should account for the potential impact of the COVID-19 pandemic on the operational status of individual locations, availability of suppliers and vendors, as well as of employees assigned critical roles and tasks in crisis management, BCM, and disaster recovery.
+In addition, any planning should account for the current COVID-19 conditions and safety protocols still in place in local jurisdictions.
+These considerations will influence the operational status of individual locations, availability of suppliers and vendors, as well as of employees assigned critical roles and tasks in crisis management, BCM, and disaster recovery.
 Furthermore, health and safety considerations should be integrated into plan development and implementation - ideally with the direct involvement of your organization's designated pandemic coordinator, human resources, environmental health and safety director.
 The following checklist outlines some of the key parts of an enterprise-wide response and recovery process.

-✓ Recovery Team Identify a primary and back-up Crisis Manager.
-Consider the work status (onsite vs. remote) of these designated individuals in light of COVID-19 pandemic.
+~ Recovery Team Identify a primary and back-up Crisis Manager.
+Consider the work status (onsite vs. remote) of these designated individuals in light of current COVID-19 health and safety conditions and directives of the local jurisdiction.
 Identify primary and back-up Recovery Management Team Members.
-Develop a system to monitor their availability in light of potential impact of COVID-19 at their locations.
+Develop a system to monitor their availability in light of current conditions with COVID-19 at their locations.
 Establish and notify employees involved in recovery and clarify roles.
-Communicate recovery action steps to all employees, including those continuing to work at your facilities and those involved in remote working arrangements. ✓ Risks and Hazards Identify natural-hazard, technological, strategic, and man-made events that may occur.
+Communicate recovery action steps to all employees, including those continuing to work at your facilities and those involved in remote working arrangements.

+✓ Risks and Hazards Identify natural-hazard, technological, strategic, and man-made events that may occur.
 Calculate the likelihood of occurrence for each event.
 Calculate the resulting possible negative impact on your facilities, people, and/or operations.
-Understand the impacts of potential damages to temporary partitions, shift scheduling and other work modifications to accommodate COVID-19 related social distancing requirements on workplaces. ✓ Alternate Location Locate and confirm an alternate recovery location and back-up location.
-Assess what measures may be needed to address new work requirements in areas affected by COVID-19 pandemic.
+Understand the impacts of potential damages to temporary partitions, shift scheduling and other work modifications to accommodate COVID-19 related social distancing requirements on workplaces.

+~ Alternate Location Locate and confirm an alternate recovery location and back-up location.
+Assess what measures may be needed to address new work requirements in areas still operating under COVID-19 health and safety protocols and restrictions.
 Develop relationship with recovery vendor (if appropriate), neighboring businesses, and PPE suppliers.
 Assess suitability of existing field locations for recovery.
 Set aside space for an emergency command center and ensure that it is equipped with necessary PPE for workers and provides adequate spacing for any social distancing measures as required under local government regulations, agencies, such as OSHA, and industry best practices.